MVI273 Milk and Milk Processing

-- Has broad knowledge of and can explain the structure and properties of various macro-nutrients (protein, lactose, fat), as well as minerals and enzymes and how the content of these components varies with different factors and affects the quality of milk.
+- Can reproduce and explain the structure and properties of macronutrients (protein, lactose, fat), as well as minerals and enzymes and how the content varies with different factors and affects the quality of milk

-- Has broad knowledge of and can explain functional properties of milk proteins, based on their structure and how these properties are affected by physical and chemical factors such as changes in pH and temperature.
+- Can reproduce and explain functional properties of milk proteins, based on structure and how these properties are affected by physical and chemical changes

-- Can evaluate the use and suitability of different milk components (focus on proteins) to bothexisting and new innovative products.
+- Can evaluate the use and suitability of various milk components (focusing on proteins) for both existing and new innovative products

 - Understand the most important milk processing operations (transportation, separation, homogenisation, heat treatments and membrane filtration) used in milk processing, and how these processing operations influence the quality of milk products.